handfoot/metadata/README.md

 ### Usage

 Once installed, using mat2 is simple.
-Suppose one downloads an image of [Chris Patten](https://en.wikipedia.org/wiki/Chris_Patten) from wikipedia, and saves the image file as `patten.jpg` in the Desktop.
+Suppose one downloads an image of [Chris Patten](https://en.wikipedia.org/wiki/Chris_Patten) from wikipedia, and saves the image file as `patten.jpg` in the Desktop:

-**patten.jpg**
 <p align="center">
   <img width="50%" src="img/patten.jpg"/>
 </p>